 With the present Ebola virus (EV) epidemic in West Africa it is important to keep things in perspective.
-Like with any other viral illness one needs to concentrate on where the virus comes from (what are the natural hosts), how is it transmitted, what is the infectious cycle and how can this be interrupted.
+Like with any other viral illness health care provider needs to concentrate on where the virus comes from.
+What are the natural hosts, what transmits the Ebola virus, what is the infectious cycle?
+And how can the physician interrupt this cycle?

 Extensive research has shown that local fruit bats that are acclimatize to live in Western and Central Africa are harboring the virus without getting sick from it.
-As this link points out, the virus can be transmitted to monkeys and to humans.
+As this link points out, transmission of the virus is possible to monkeys and to humans.
 It is important with regard to maintaining an epidemic that the natural reservoir stays stable.
-In the US these very specific African fruit bats do not exist, which makes it very difficult to maintain a reservoir for the EV to multiply in North America.
+In the US these very specific African fruit bats do not exist.
+This makes it very difficult to maintain a reservoir for the EV to multiply in North America.

 Transmission of Ebola virus